 Day 9 Yazd – Shiraz

-Shiraz is Iran’s third most populous city, surrounded by mountains and known for its poets, literature, handcraft and wine (historically the name refers to the wine that was produced in Shiraz).
+Shiraz is Iran’s third most populous city, surrounded by mountains and known for its poets, literature, handicrafts and wine (historically the name refers to the wine that was produced in Shiraz).

-There are a few buses across the day leaving from Yazd to Shiraz.
+There are a few buses throughout the day leaving from Yazd to Shiraz.
 The ticket price is 1.250.000 IRR (4 Euros/US Dollars) for a 7-hour ride.

 Day 10, 11, 12 Shiraz